High Dependency Midwifery Care

-This is a 30-credit module that incorporates a practice placement.
+This is a 30-credit module that incorporates a high dependency midwifery care placement. .

 This module affords midwives the opportunity to address the recommendations of MBRRACE through the study of high risk/high dependency care of childbearing women.
 This will be undertaken through lectures as well as in the clinical Intensive Therapy Unit (ITU) or high dependency placement.
 To be arranged by the student.

 Topics covered may include:

 - the evidence base for high risk/dependency care

 - the impact of psychosocial risk factors on high risk/dependency childbirth